How To Drill Your Own Water Well

 For drillers interested in moving up to the next level: be sure and check out the section on mud pump drilling.
 It is absolutely the way to go if you can buy or borrow a mud pump (sometimes called a trash pump).
 It costs more than the two hose method but is still a lot less expensive than hiring a driller.

 I got a little off point, I suppose, with the sections on geothermal heat pumps and my electric bill war, but I hope you will find it interesting.
 Also please check out a page I put up on how you can avoid ID theft - www.avoid-id-theft.com I know it is way off topic and I apologize but I keep seeing credit monitoring companies needlessly taking peoples' money and it upsets me.

 Commercially drilled water bore wells tend to be very expensive.
 This technique is very cheap.
 It will almost definitely work if you live near the coast and will likely work if you live in a flat inland area.It is great for saving money on watering your lawn and irrigating a garden.

 Please check out our introductory video below:

 As I mentioned in the video, one of the most interesting things I have experienced in posting this website is the enhancement and improvements that YOU, the viewers and users of this site have submitted.
 I figured out a few improvements to the Brady Well Kit early on and I managed to drill a functional well after several tries and that is why I posted the site.
 And then - users started writing me and showing me things they had discovered!
 At this point, I can safely say that most of the techniques presented here are not mine.
 They are yours!
 I hope they help you.
 I hope that if you discover an improvement or an enhancement that you will send it to me so I can post it for others to use.

 The links below describe the steps in detail.
-You can pick and choose what subjects to review by clicking on menu items or, if you want to be sure and hit every page, simply click on the "Next:" item at the bottom of each page.
+You can pick and choose what subjects to review by clicking on menu items or, if you want to be sure and hit every page, simply click on the "Next:" link at the bottom of each page.